 - Travel expenses to and from medical treatments.
 The IRS evaluates the standard cents-per-mile allowance each year.
-For 2014 taxes, the medical travel rate is 23.5 cents per mile.
-For 2015, it drops a bit to 23 cents per mile.
+For 2015 taxes, the medical travel rate is 23 cents per mile.
+For 2016, low inflation pushes it down to 19 cents per mile.

 - Insurance payments from already-taxed income.
 This includes the cost of long-term care insurance, up to certain limits based on your age.